CollabSphere-Community/.github/profile/README.md

 Follow these steps to get involved:

 1. **Join Our Community**
-    - Start by joining our Slack server to connect with other collaborators.
+    - Start by joining our Discord server to connect with other collaborators.

 2. **Explore the Repository**
     - Check out the `README` files in each project folder to understand their purpose and how you can contribute.